yvelikova/axway-open-docs/content/en/docs/apigw_poldev/general_messaging.md

 API Gateway provides all the required third-party JAR files for IBM WebSphere MQ and Apache ActiveMQ (both embedded and external).

-{{< alert title="Note" color="primary" >}}For other third-party JMS providers only, you must add the required third-party JAR files to the API Gateway classpath for messaging to function correctly.
+For other third-party JMS providers only, you must add the required third-party JAR files to the API Gateway classpath for messaging to function correctly.
 If the provider's implementation is platform-specific, copy the provider JAR files to `INSTALL_DIR/ext/PLATFORM`.

 `INSTALL_DIR` is your API Gateway installation, and `PLATFORM` is the platform on which API Gateway is installed (`Linux.x86_64`).
-If the provider implementation is platform-independent, copy the JAR files to `INSTALL_DIR/ext/lib`.{{< /alert >}}
+If the provider implementation is platform-independent, copy the JAR files to `INSTALL_DIR/ext/lib`.

 ## Configure a JMS service